OndrejSladky/fmsi/README.md

 For example: `./fmsi merge -p spneumoniae1.fa -p spneumoniae2.fa -r spneumoniae.fa -k 13`

-### Normalize
+### Compact

-Normalize (`./fmsi normalize`) normalizes the index by removing the redundant information by computing a new or-masked superstring.
+Compact (`./fmsi compacts`) compacts the index by removing the redundant information by computing a new or-masked superstring.
 Especially note that the resulting superstring is or-masked superstring and not f-masked superstring.

 It recognizes the following arguments: